Ross-Fraser/battleShips/README.md

 # Battleship Game - Solo-Play

 Welcome to the Battleship Game!
-In this version of the Battleship game, you'll be challenging yourself to strategically place your fleet and guess the locations of your own ships.
+In this version of the Battleship game, you'll be challenging yourself to strategically place your fleet and take shots firing at the locations of the ships.

 ## Contents